Management (MGT)

 MGT 356 Simulation and Risk Analysis (3 credits)

 Monte Carlo simulation is a versatile approach for modeling business uncertainty and managing risk.
 In this course, students will learn how to use Monte Carlo simulation to improve decision making in a variety of business functions including strategy, operations, marketing, and finance.
-Students will use Microsoft Excel with VBA and a simulation software such as @RISK.
+Students will use Microsoft Excel.
 Applications include risk analysis for a new product, investing, option pricing, inventory ordering decisions, customer lifetime value estimation, and yield management.

 MGT 357 Project Management for Business (3 credits)